Wondering what places to rent

 - Get a Membership: Visit the store with your Japanese identification (Residence Card or “Zairyu Card”) and proof of address.
 Fill out the application form and pay a small membership fee.
 You will be issued a rental card.

-- Select Your Manga: Browse the manga section, which is usually divided into new releases and back catalog.
-Rental manga often comes in pre-packaged sets of 5-10 volumes for popular series, which you can rent together for a discount.
+Manga : Browse themanga section, which is usually divided into new releases and back catalog.
+Rentalmanga often comes in pre-packaged sets of 5-10 volumes for popular series, which you can rent together for a discount. - Use the Self-Checkout: Most modern stores have self-checkout kiosks.
+You’ll scan your membership card, then scan the barcodes on each

-- Pay and Get Receipt: The machine will calculate your total rental fee and the due date.
+manga volume. - Pay and Get Receipt: The machine will calculate your total rental fee and the due date.
 Pay with cash or a card.
 Your receipt will show when you need to return the items.

-- Return the Items: Before the due date, bring the manga back to any store of the same chain.
+manga back to any store of the same chain.
 You can return them at the counter or, more commonly, drop them into an external return slot, which is accessible 24/7.

 Important Note for Tourists: Signing up for a rental membership at stores like Tsutaya almost always requires proof of a Japanese address and a Residence Card (Zairyu Card).
 Unfortunately, this means it is generally not an option for short-term tourists staying in hotels.

-What Are the Digital Alternatives for Renting Manga?
+What Are the Digital Alternatives for Renting Manga ?

-Here’s a comparison of some popular digital manga platforms:
+Here’s a comparison of some popular digital

 | Service | Model | Key Feature | Best For… |